Digital Asset Repository: Improving Brand Consistency at Scale

 Responsibilities

-Prototype & usability testing
+Prototype creation & usability testing

 Outcome